ltrentmann/PyPSA-DESOpt-Heat/README.md

 PyPSA for District Energy System Optimization with focus on the Heat Sector

 ## Intro
-PyPSA-DESOpt-Heat is a linear programming district energy system optimization model which design the cost-optimal energy system considering distributed and building-specific heat supply.
+PyPSA-DESOpt-Heat is a linear programming district energy system optimization model for designing cost-optimal district energy systems.
+It focuses on distributed and building-specific heat supply and integrates sector coupling within energy system modeling.

 ## Feature overview